 A forex trading demo account is a trading account with monopoly money in it that is connected to the live market.
 Trades can be placed in real time and represent what would be true losses and gains if the money were real.

-Before you put 1 penny on the line with trading, you'll need some practice.
+Before you put one penny on the line with trading, you'll need some practice.
 A demo account will give you the ability to practice trading without the pressure.

-Aside from practicing, you may want to seek some trading advice from a forex trainer or forex books.
-As a trader you will need to develop your own style and trading ideas, but in the beginning, it can be helpful to have some professional direction and recommendations.
+Aside from practicing, you may want to seek some forex trading advice and strategies from a forex trainer or forex books.
+As a trader, you will need to develop your own style and trading ideas, but in the beginning, it can be helpful to have some professional direction and recommendations.
 Forex is very daunting in the early days and some guidance can really help.

 Before you actually commit to live trading and money on the line, you should be able to profitably trade on your demo account or with paper trading.
-Your track record should be more than a few weeks, at least 3 months, preferably 6 months.
+Your track record should be more than a few weeks, at least three months, preferably six months.

 It will be difficult to refrain from trading after you make those first few profitable trades, but experience really counts in forex trading.
-It's something that you cannot work aroundsetups have to get it the old fashioned way, hard work.
+It's something that you cannot work around.
+You have to get it the old fashioned way, hard work.

 After practicing for several months, doing a little training, and getting some forex education and becoming consistently profitable, it's time to start making live trades.
 You may find that it's a little different to have actual money on the line, but if you stick to the same practices you used to be profitable while trading the demo account, you will be successful.

 The FX market gives you the opportunity to find trading opportunities around the clock on your schedule.
 Additionally, the start up capital is rather low and you can determine how much exposure or leverage you want on a trade, which gives you added flexibility.